leaderanalytics/AdaptiveClient.EntityFramework.Zamagon/README.md

 Zamagon illustrates how to organize services into APIs.
 These APIs can be used as a single unit, greatly simplifying how services are injected and used by the objects that depend on them.

-Services are classes that contain methods that are common to a specific entity.
+Services are classes that contain methods that are often common to a specific entity.
 These are commonly CRUD operations but just as often contain methods for reporting, data warehousing, etc.  Services may also be organized by task such as shipping, order processing, etc.

 APIs are collections of services.
 APIs may be common to an entire organization, an application within an organization, a department, or a specific function such as banking or purchasing.